The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 and space exploration.

-The major programs in this segment include for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: Space Launch System (SLS), Commercial Crew, and International Space Station (ISS).
+The major programs in this segment include for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: Space Launch System (SLS), Commercial Crew program, and International Space Station (ISS).

 During 2011, the Brigade Combat Team Modernization (BCTM) and Space Shuttle programs concluded.